ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 ------------------------------------------------------------------------

 An easy method to determine the financial strength of a stock is using earnings data so we offer three options to receive the latest earnings data for a given stock: request.dividends(), request.earnings() and request.splits().
 Much of the underlying data of a stock can be interpreted using these metrics but also keep in mind that not all stocks will have these stats available.
 Small cap stocks for example are not known for giving out dividends.

+It is important to remember that data for these functions is only available as the data comes in.
+This differs from the financial data originating from the `request.financial() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}financial>`__ function in that the underlying financial data becomes available according to the current fiscal period for the underlying financial instrument.

 Below we have included an example that creates a handy table containing the latest earnings data for each stock using these three metrics.

   //@version=5
   indicator("Dividends, Splits, and Earnings Example")